-7.2 PARTICULATE MATTER (PM10)
+8.2 PARTICULATE MATTER (PM10)

-Emissions from traffic and industrial sources are not predicted to lead to an exceedence of the $PM{10}$ objectives in 2004.
-It is therefore recommended that Banbridge District Council do not proceed to a Stage 3 Review and Assessment for this pollutant.
+Emissions from traffic sources are not predicted to lead to an exceedence of the PM10 objectives in 2004.
+It is also predicted that emissions from domestic fuel combustion will not cause an exceedance of the objectives.
+It is therefore recommended that Banbridge District Council do not proceed to a further stage Review and Assessment for this pollutant for these sources.
+However, a potential exceedance from fugitive emissions at RMC Catherwood could not be ruled out at this stage and therefore it is recommended that Banbridge District Council proceed to a Stage 3 Review and Assessment for fugitive emissions from this industrial source.

-7.3 SULPHUR DIOXIDE
+8.3 SULPHUR DIOXIDE

-It is concluded that there is unlikely to be an exceedance of the AQS Objectives for $SO_2$ by industrial sources and therefore there is no need to proceed to a further stage of review and assessment for industrial sources.
+It is concluded that there is unlikely to be an exceedance of the AQS Objectives for SO_2 by industrial sources and therefore there is no need to proceed to a further stage of review and assessment for industrial sources.